 - Exterior glass suffers microscopic etching and scratching over the years.
 These crevices collect dirt, dust, and other debris that are virtually impossible to wash away.
-If you notice streaks and other marks on window glass that doesn’t come clean even with a professional window washing, it’s time for replacement windows!
+If you notice streaks and other marks on window glass that don’t come clean even with a professional window washing, it’s time for replacement windows!

 Hidden Benefits of Replacement Windows

 Increased insulation against outside heat and cold is the most obvious benefit of getting replacement windows, but note that new windows also provide noise insulation, as said.
 If you’re bothered by noise from a nearby roadway, school, public venue, or even nuisance neighbors, new windows can mean a quieter interior for you and your family.

 Tinted windows also help to block bothersome sunlight and other outside lights, a vital consideration for bedroom windows that face streetlights or nearby roads.
 If someone in the family suffers from migraines and other health concerns, tinted windows can mean added comfort and alleviation from their headaches and other such symptoms.

 Larger windows also bring more sunlight and fresh air into a home’s interior space.
 If you appreciate added light in your home’s interior or enjoy leaving the windows open for more fresh air, consider getting larger replacement windows for a more welcoming and enjoyable interior space.